chardidathing/duoqin-f22-pro/docs/03-custom-firmware.md

 13. After the image is flashed, go to `Enter bootloader` and press Power
 14. Wipe the device with `fastboot -w`
 15. Reboot the device with `fastboot reboot`

+If everything worked properly, you should see the LineageOS logo and be greeted with the OOBE.